 GPS Coordinates: 27.306007, -82.260402

 GLEBE PARK on Siesta Key—a small, 10-acre neighborhood park, owned and operated by Sarasota County—is only a five-minute drive from the Siesta Key Beach Pavilion and the Gulf of Mexico.
 Obtained in a land swap in 1984, the park has baseball and soccer fields, basketball and tennis courts, and a picnic area and playground.
-It also boasts an impressive count of 145 eBirder-observed species.
+It also boasts an impressive count of about 160 eBirder-observed species.
 The part of the park of primary interest to birders is a narrow, heavily wooded area that, along with a chain-link fence, forms the perimeter of the rectangular park and separates the athletic fields from the surrounding residential community.
-At the east edge of the looping parking lot (with spots for about 26 cars), is the start of a mostly unpaved, but easily-walked trail that winds through the wooded area.
-Where the trail ends, birders can continue their search by walking along the southern tree line while crossing the field towards the parking lot.
-Restrooms are available.
+The Glebe Park Aerial View (see below) offers a perspective of the athletic fields and bordering woodlands.
+At the west edge of the looping parking lot (with spots for about 26 cars), is the start of a mostly unpaved, but easily-walked trail that winds through the wooded area.
+Where the trail ends, birders can continue their search by walking along the southern tree boundary while crossing the field towards the parking lot.
+Restrooms available.
 No admission Fee.

 Featured Birds: During migrations, the park welcomes many woodland birds, including cuckoos, thrushes, vireos, warblers, orioles, and other songbirds.
-Due to its coastal nature, this park may be the recipient of multiple fallouts, hosting scores of migrants during periods of inclement weather.
+Due to its coastal nature, this park may be the recipient of multiple “fallouts,” hosting scores of migrants during periods of inclement weather.
 Spring migration, especially, has yielded excellent birding; key species of interest have been Swainson’s Warbler, Black-whiskered Vireo, Dickcissel, and Nashville and Bay-breasted Warbler.
-The park’s location and plantings have attracted rare vagrant species, even during off-season, e.g., in May, 2014, the park hosted a Bahama Mockingbird, and in January 2020, a Bell’s Vireo was found—it remained until spring and, hopefully, may return.
+The park’s location and plantings have attracted rare vagrant species, even during off-season, e.g., in January 2020, a Bell’s Vireo was found.
 In summer, the park is often home to breeding families of Downy, Pileated and Red-bellied Woodpecker, Carolina Wren, Northern Cardinal and Blue Jay, as well as Eastern Screech-Owl.
 In any season, with the Gulf of Mexico so near, a fly-over of shorebirds or waders is always possible, as is the chance—during the spring and even through summer lulls—of finding special rarities, such as Caribbean vagrants!

 Insider’s Tip: Visiting birders should pay attention to the park’s vegetation and the habits of target species.
-In the spring, many Swainson’s and Kentucky Warbler were easily viewed in the understory along much of the edging of the park; look for these birds in the NW corner and along the north-central perimeter fence line.
-The park also has good plantings of fruiting fig trees (large trees are in the SW and north-central zones, with smaller ones scattered about); privet bushes and blooming Firebush (at the NE corner); and invasive Carrotwood trees (scattered through the park, with a large planting behind the fence, just before the NW corner).
+In the spring, Swainson’s and Kentucky Warbler have been easily viewed in the understory along much of the edging of the park; look for these birds in the NW corner and along the north-central perimeter fence line.
+The park also has good plantings of fruiting fig trees (large trees are in the SW and north-central zones, with smaller ones scattered about); privet bushes and blooming firebush (at the NE corner); and invasive carrotwood trees (scattered through the park, with a large planting behind the fence, just before the NW corner).
 These plants attract many migrants and provide an area of focus for birders.
 Given the park’s emphasis on local athletics, and, being the home of the Suncoast Sports Club, it will not be surprising for birders to learn that parking availability and noise level may be subject to scheduled and unscheduled sporting events.
-Overflow parking may be available at the adjacent St. Michael the Archangel Catholic Church.
+Additionally, parking at an adjacent church may overflow during church events, further reducing available parking at Glebe Park.

 Address: 1000 Glebe Lane, Sarasota, FL 34242